Macrame kit

 • You can make project-specific kits: Been making a lot of plant hangers?
 You'll want to add plenty of S-hooks or other hooks to your kit.
 Working on wall art?
 Be sure to include enough different-sized dowels and a variety of cords to knot.
 By tailoring your kit with a specific project in mind, you'll always have what you need.

-Things To Include In Your Macrame Kit
+Basics To Include In Your Macrame Kit

 A Handy Container